oveddan/blog/content/posts/batteries-in-parallel.md

 +++
-title= "Batteries in Parallel" date= 2017-09-21 description= "Doubling the capacity while maintaining the same voltage" categories= ["Basic Analog Circuits", "Physical Computing"] tags= ["Physical Computing", "Circuits"]
+title= "Doubling the Battery Capacity" date= 2017-09-21 description= "Connecting batteries in parallel to double the capacity and keep the same voltage." categories= ["Basic Analog Circuits", "Physical Computing"] tags= ["Physical Computing", "Circuits"]
 +++